Institute for Tropical Biology and Conservation, Universiti Malaysia Sabah, Malaysia

 Undergraduate research project assessing the small mammal fauna of the Crocker Range.
 Investigated small mammal distribution and diversity along altitudinal gradients of montane forest.
 Acquired skills in small mammal taxonomy.

 Fayle T.M., Eggleton P., Manica A., Yusah K.M. & Foster W.A.
-(In press) Experimentally testing and assessing the predictive power of species assembly rules for tropical canopy ants.
-Ecology Letters
+(2015) Experimentally testing and assessing the predictive power of species assembly rules for tropical canopy ants.
+Ecology Letters 18: 254-262 [PDF]

 Yusah K.M. & Fayle T. M. (2014) The first record of a fly of the family Milichiidae (Diptera) interacting with an ant of the genus Polyrhachis Smith, 1857 (Hymenoptera: Formicidae).
 Biodiversity Data Journal 2: e4168.
 [PDF]